audunhalland/entrait/README.md

 `entrait` does not implement Dependency Injection (DI).
 DI is a strictly object-oriented concept that will often look awkward in Rust.
 The author thinks of DI as the "reification of code modules": In a DI-enabled programming environment, code modules are grouped together as _objects_ and other modules may depend upon the _interface_ of such an object by receiving some instance that implements it.
-When this patteern is applied successively, one ends up with an in-memory dependency graph of high-level modules.
+When this pattern is applied successively, one ends up with an in-memory dependency graph of high-level modules.

 `entrait` tries to turn this around by saying that the primary abstraction that is depended upon is a set of _functions_, not a set of code modules.